Getting a prosthetic device is a process

 When you come for your new device additional adjustments can be made to ensure the perfect fit.
 Increase your wear time gradually to stay comfortable.

 Physiotherapy will improve your mobility, help with the recovery and enable you to fully use your prosthesis.
-Almost all lower-limb amputees will benefit from regular gait training.
+Almost all lower-limb amputees will benefit from regular walking training.